Odralix/Maya_External_Client_Plug-in_2020/README.md

-4. Please Ensure that you have the correct filepath in the loadPlugin.py file on line 23. it should be <"filePath to unpack location"> /GamePlay3DExample/MayaPlugin/x64/Release/MayaAPI.mll")\n' Otherwise building the MayaAPI solution later will erronously fail with:
+4. Please Ensure that you have the correct filepath in the loadPlugin.py file on line 23. it should be <"filePath to unpack location"> /GamePlay3DExample/MayaPlugin/x64/Release/MayaAPI.mll")\n' Otherwise it will fail to load the plug-in with maya recieving this message:
+// Warning: line 1: Plug-in, "MayaAPI", is not loaded. //
+// Error: line 1: Plug-in, "<FilePath on line 23>", was not found on MAYA_PLUG_IN_PATH. //

+5. In a MEL tab in Maya's script editor enter: commandPort -n ":1234" and run it.
+Building without doing this results somewhat confusingly in the error:
 Error	MSB3073	The command "python unloadPlugin.py

-5. In a MEL tab in Maya's script editor enter: commandPort -n ":1234" and run it.
+:VCEnd" exited with code 1.

+This error may also appear with a different exit if you do not have the python workload for Visual Studio 2017 installed.

 6. Build the MayaAPI solution